deis/workflow/src/installing-workflow/configuring-object-storage.md

 ## Minio

 Additionally, Deis ships with a [Minio](http://minio.io) [component](https://github.com/deis/minio) by default, which provides in-cluster, ephemeral object storage.
-This means that _if the Minio server crashes, all data will be lost forever_.
+This means that _if the Minio server crashes, all data will be lost_.
 Therefore, **Minio should be used for development or testing only**.

 In our beta release, the components listed above are configured by default to automatically use the Minio [service][k8s-service] for object storage.